Nuclear Engineering

 The nuclear engineering program offers a graduate certificate program to professionals and students who desire to undergo formal instruction in nuclear nonproliferation.
 The topics in comprising the certificate program are selected from courses available to graduate students in the nuclear engineering program at Missouri University of Science and Technology.
 All courses are available both in traditional on-campus delivery and online format.
 The certificate program deployment strategy allows all enrollees to pace their study in manner consistent with the individual’s plans.

-The Graduate Certificate in Nuclear Nonproliferation is open to all persons holding a B.S., M.S., or Ph.D. degree in Engineering, Science, and/or Mathematics as well as related B.A. or M.A. degrees, or are currently accepted into a graduate degree program at Missouri S&T.
+The Graduate Certificate in Nuclear Nonproliferation is open to all persons holding a B.S., M.S., or Ph.D. degree in Engineering, Science, and/or Mathematics as well as related B.A. or M.A. degrees, or who are currently accepted into a graduate degree program at Missouri S&T.

 The certificate program requires 4 courses equivalent to 12 credit hours.
 There are 8 course available to the certificate program, 1 of which is required for the completion of the graduate certificate in nuclear nonproliferation.
 Program enrollees may select any 3 of the remaining 7 courses towards the completion of the graduate certificate.
 Enrollees may take 1 or 2 classes each semester so that the certificate program may be completed within 1 to 2 years.